skip to Main Content

 Is It Time to Amend Your Will?

 You’ve made a wise decision by executing a will as a component of your estate plan, but it’s a mistake to think that this completes the process.
-Your circumstances change over the years, and different life events may impact the testamentary arrangement you intended at the time you prepared your will.
+Your circumstances change over the years, and different life events may impact the testamentary arrangement you intended at the time you prepared it.
 If you don’t keep you will up to date, it may not reflect your wishes.
 A Virginia estate planning attorney can tell you whether to execute a codicil, which is the term used for an amendment to your will.

 Life Events Appropriate for Amending Your Will